CanDemirbuken/DriverHub/Client/DriverHub.Client/README.md

     └── DriverHub.Client
 ```

-The application uses standalone components rather than a traditional NgModule-oriented application structure.
+The project uses Angular standalone components rather than a traditional NgModule-oriented application structure.

 ---